Understanding the two types of Coverage that Cyber Insurance Offers

-Cyber Insurance is necessary.
-At a minimum, it helps companies comply with state regulations that require a business to notify customers of a data breach involving personally identifiable information.
-Policies can also cover:
+It will help your company comply with state regulations that require a business to notify customers of a data breach involving personally identifiable information.

 What does Cyber Insurance Cover?

 - Cyber, Privacy and Network Security

 - Network Extortion